highcharts/highcharts-react/README.md

 If you have a bug to report or an enhancement suggestion please submit [Issues](https://github.com/highcharts/highcharts-react/issues) in this repository.

-### Why highcharts-react-official, and not highcharts-react, is used?
+### Why highcharts-react-official and not highcharts-react is used?

 The NPM package is registered as `highcharts-react-official` because `highcharts-react` was already taken.